ishan-dubey123/trinityRail-assistant/README.md

 # 🚂 TrinityRail Assistant — Multi-Agent AI System

-A multi-agent AI system built with LangGraph, ChromaDB, and FastAPI that answers natural language questions about railcar fleet data, maintenance policies, and lease information.
+A multi-agent AI system built with LangGraph, Pinecone, and FastAPI that answers natural language questions about railcar fleet data, maintenance policies, and lease information.